Taskmaster The Podcast *Best of TM NZ S2 Part 2*

 like yuck.

-And so I think probably
+um, and so I think probably

-shit or sex, the two human
+shit or sex the two human um conditions,

+the two least appropriate things, yeah, yeah, yeah.
 But I genuinely think, um, honestly, I mean, you know, my brand, I probably would have like done something like a boy or bunny in a pot or something

-I don't know.
+dark.
+I don't know,

-My brain goes, a meatcake, you know, something like, yeah, that just looks awful.
+my brain goes a meatcake, you know, something like, yeah, that just looks awful.
+Um, what about you?

-Well, yeah, probably shit
+Well, yeah, probably shit.

 45 minutes, you've got to start making it pretty quickly.
+Probably shit, to be honest with you.

+Yeah, yeah.
 I did like someone saying that I think

 they were like, it is

+sanitary.
 And then Paul goes, for legal reasons, it is.

 I mean, they were all pretty gross, weren't they?
+But

 I think Laura's the one who maybe makes the most effort to do something that's not that.

+It's like a theatrical moment.
 Yeah, and she creates the whole backstory.

 And she says, oh, it's covered in cream and the bride's lactose intolerant, so that's not very appropriate.

 And I like that because I think she's clearly done what you've done there and gone, everyone's going to do shit or sex.
+But she does ask Paul to American Pie the Cake.

-But she does ask Paul to American Pie the Cake, which he refuses to do, so she creates this whole backstory.
+which he refuses to do, so she creates this whole backstory.
+And then

-i know and then paul genuinely genuinely to be like can we move on i don't want to be joking about this
+I know and then Paul genuinely genuinely to be like can we move on I don't want to be joking about this

-i can see when paul's being genuine like he doesn't want to talk about it
+he doesn't want to talk about it

 you got a thick dick bro

-yeah absolutely love that um
+yeah absolutely love that

-i laughed out loud at guys though it was so funny i know that your brain goes instantly to sex but i think it was just the cadence and consonance he used when he said, I fucked your dad.
+I laughed out loud at guys though it was so funny I know that your brain goes instantly to sex, but I think it was just the cadence and consonance he used when he said, I fucked your dad.

-It was because it came straight after Laura's and Laura did something quite interesting.
+I tell you what it was as well.
+It was because it came straight after Laura's, and Laura did something quite interesting.

 It was saying, oh, she's lactose intolerant, and here's the backstory.

+And everyone was like, yeah, that's great.
 And then it cut to guys, and he just went, I've written, I fucked your dad.

-comedy with a sledgehammer.
+And it's just like, just comedy with a sledgehammer.
+It's really funny.

 Take Paul on the perfect first date.
+Most romantic first date wins.

 Paul will be ready to be picked up for the date in 20 minutes.
+Your time starts now.

-I love this task, and I love that they specified first date, because it makes a lot of these very, very funny.
+I love this task, and I love that they specified first date because it makes a lot of these very, very funny.

 Laura does a bit more of a traditional one.